phyver/GameShell/doc/mission.md

 ### `goal.sh` / `goal.txt` (mandatory)

-The file `goal.sh` is read by bash (with `source goal.sh`) whenever the player runs `gash show`.
+The file `goal.sh` is read by bash (with `source goal.sh`) whenever the player runs `gsh show`.
 It is intended to display the mission instructions.

-As an alternative it is possible to only provide a file `goal.txt` which is simply displayed (with `cat goal.txt`) on `gash show`.
+As an alternative it is possible to only provide a file `goal.txt` which is simply displayed (with `cat goal.txt`) on `gsh show`.
 This option should be avoided if you plan to internationalise your mission.

 ### `init.sh` (optional)